 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, view our disclosure policy for details.

-These delicious Garlic Croutons use the 90 second bread recipe, are entire gluten-free and low carb!
+These delicious Garlic Croutons use the 90-second bread recipe, are entirely gluten-free and low-carb!

 Homemade garlic croutons are the best thing that will happen to you today!
 Seriously, you have to make this recipe!
 Once you make it, you’ll understand why I say it’s seriously the simplest of recipes!
 I made a huge batch of them this week and have been using them on all of my salads and soup for the week!